 See also: PHP video manipulation

-You can deliver your images using methods the generate image tags or via direct URL-building directives.
+You can deliver your images using methods that generate image tags or via direct URL-building directives.

 You can add images to your PHP view using Cloudinary's